adalee2future/udacity_d3_prj/README.md

 Over all it is an interesting approach, and easy to interpret.

 p.s. when you click on each of the buttons, you should change their colors (as a guide to the viewer of which section they are at).

+### Improvement 2:
+* Make only one button highlighted each time (used to highlighted all buttons that were clicked)

 ## Person 3:
 Not bad.